dmasad/pyObjectClipboard/readme.md

 ### Why?
 Sometimes you (or at least I) want to be able to transfer Python objects between interpreter sessions.
 Writing the object to a file in one session and unpickling it in the other session isn't the most convenient thing.

+**Warnings:** Copy-pasting data [introduces more opportunity for human error](http://www.businessinsider.com/excel-partly-to-blame-for-trading-loss-2013-2), and you probably should reconsider.
+This module hasn't been tested much, and might be broken in a way I don't realize.
+Also, it uses the same clipboard as everything else, so if you copy some data and then cut/copy some text, your data is gone.
+Basically, be careful.

 ### Requirements

 Tested on Python 3.4, on a Mac.
 YMMV.